gharials/dev-path/docs/internet-web/web-pages.md

 After that, whenever a user requests the web page, the server returns the HTML file.
 How a web server does it is explained in [How an HTTP server serves websites](./web-servers.md#how-an-http-server-serves-websites).
 In the following sections, we will see how HTML, CSS, and JavaScript work together to create a complete web page.

-???+ info "The Live Server VSCode extension"
+???+ info "The VSCode _Live Server_ extension"

     Setting up an HTTP server takes some time.
-The [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) VSCode extension simplifies the job for programmers.
-It turns the directory open in VSCode (_working directory_) into an HTTP server's [static directory](web-servers.md#serving-static-contents) in a click.
+The VSCode [_Live Server_](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension simplifies the job for programmers.
+When user clicks "Open with Live Server" on any file, the directory open in VSCode (_working directory_) becomes an HTTP server's [static directory](web-servers.md#serving-static-contents).
+All files in the working directory can be accessed from browser.
 As a result, programmers can experiment more frequently.

     Install the Live Server extension in VSCode if it is not already installed.
 Use it for doing the exercises on this page.